L30ZMine/ricks-texture-ripper/README.md

 ### Windows

 Unpack the zip anywhere and run `ricks-textureripper.exe`.
-There is no installer.

 > **Windows will warn you the first time.** SmartScreen shows a blue "Windows protected your PC" box.
 The exe is not code-signed: a certificate costs more per year than this project makes, so every new build trips it.
 >